wallace-js/wallace/README.md

 (show bar charts)

-This make it ideal for landing pages that need to load fast.
+This makes it ideal for landing pages and other situations where bundle size is critical.

-#### 2. Ease
+#### 2. Simplicity

-You can learn Wallace in 15 minutes.
-After that you only need the cheat sheet, which is so small we put it in the package JSDoc so you can read it by hovering:
+Wallace is so simple you can learn everything in 15 minutes, after which you can use tool tips to remind yourself:

 (tooltip image)

-This make Wallace ideal for learning and teaching, developers who rarely touch the front-end, or those who struggle with burnt-out 👀
+This make it ideal for:

+- Beginners.
+- Teachers.
+- Developers who might not touch the front end for extended periods.
+- People who struggle with cognitive load or burnout 👀

+#### 3. Productivity

+Frameworks drain our productivity by:

+- Forcing us to structure code a specific way - which affects reuse and readability.
+- Using weird patterns like hooks, providers and portals - which adds cognitive load.
+- Doing too much magic, especially reactive behaviour - which causes glitches and confusion.

+Wallace doesn't do these things, and as a result you:

+1. End up with very natural code that is much easier to read, fix, modify and refactor as your project grows.
+2. Spend less time fighting with the framework, and more time writing features.

+That's not to say Wallace lacks power - creating a reusable reactive dialog box base component is rather easy.

-#### 3. Speed
+#### 4. Speed

 Wallace is insanely fast out of the box:

 (bar chart)

-But benchmarks are not real world throws curve balls at you, Wallace gives you more control, making it the best option for apps where performance matters (without sacrificing velocity).
+But that's just benchmarks.
+The real world throws curve balls at you, and performance is really down to:

-#### 4. Velocity

-Write simpler code that's easier to read, reuse and change than any other framework - with no hidden magic, or abominable patterns like hooks and providers, and portals.
+1. How much control you have over DOM operation.
+2. How easily you can do funky things, like partial updates, reparenting etc.

+Wallace beats other frameworks hands down in this respect, because it gives you total freedom.

-#### 3. Freedom
+#### 5. Freedom//

+Wallace has an open architecture

+points:

+- override anything
+- do stuff alongside
+- interact with the tree

+its open architecture

 Wallace lets you override, interact with and supplement DOM operations safely and cleanly - essentially protecting you from the performance and productivity sinks that frameworks land you in.